Liberty Universalist Church and Feasterville Academy Historic District: Liberty Universalist Church – re-established

 An invitation extended to Clayton by the church in 1871 was the start of the revival of the church.
-Clayton, in his autobiography, recalled that among the congregants who responded to his 1871 call for individuals to commit themselves to a re-organization of the church was Jennie Coleman, the great-great-granddaughter of the family patriarch Andrews Feaster Sr. Six years passed, however, before the church was officially re-organized in 1877.
+Clayton, in his autobiography, recalled that among the congregants who responded to his 1871 call for individuals to commit themselves to a re-organization of the church was Jennie Coleman, the great-great-granddaughter of the family patriarch Andrew Feaster Sr. Six years passed, however, before the church was officially re-organized in 1877.
 At that time, 25 members committed to the re-organization, including D.R.
 Coleman, J.A.F.
 Coleman and V.P.
 Clayton who served as deacons, J.C.
 Feaster as treasurer and J. Hendrix McLane as clerk.
 By 1883, the church had 35 members and an active Sunday school.
 Preaching was still limited, with Clayton providing services only six to eight times a year.
 Membership growth in the only Universalist church in the state showed modest gains, rising to 58 by 1887.

 The South Carolina Convention that had ceased operations in 1860 was revived in 1895.
 Little is known of the Liberty Universalist Church religious activities in the early part of the 20thcentury.
 A 1929 report revealed that only two religious services had been conducted that year at the church by Rev. J.M.
 Rasnake of Atlanta.
 Dire financial conditions in the late 1920s did not bode well for South Carolina cotton farmers nor a revival of the church's fortunes.

 In the 1940s, Rev. Thomas Chapman, a native South Carolinian, now living in Georgia occasionally travelled to the Feasterville church to provide services.
 However, by the 1950s it appears that the church had ceased religious services.